 In Washington we have very clear rules about the following voting situations.
 Click the link to the appropriate page to find out more:

-If you do not find the information you need in the list above, you can visit the Secretary of State’s website, or call us at (360) 427-9670 ext.
+If you do not find the information you need in the list above, you can call us at (360) 427-9670 ext.
 470 to discuss your specific circumstances.

 Since eligible registered voters receive their ballots automatically by mail, it is only necessary to visit the Vote Center in-person on election day for the following reasons: